jglazar/notes/numerical_methods/recipes.md

 ### Dynamic programming

-Problem has stages each containing a set of states.
+Problem is sequence of stages each containing a set of states.
 Cost to traverse graph.
 Similar to backtracking but with costs.
+  * Directed graph: nodes are states, edges are allowable choices with corresponding cost.
+Represent forbidden transitions as edge with infinite cost.
+  * ✅ Try to minimize number of states at each stage.
+Stages need not be chronological.
+Consider hash memory to efficiently retrieve edges with finite cost.

-Bellman/Dijkstra/Viterbi algorithm: one sweep, labeling each node with cost of best path to that node.
-  * Can read off optimal path at the end.
+Bellman/Dijkstra/Viterbi algorithm: forward sweep and label each node with cost of best way to reach that node, then (optionally) backtrack to read off set of decisions made along the way.

-Main trick is minimizing number of states at each stage.
-Only want states with finite cost.
+Main trick is minimizing paths to small number of states which ignore their history (Markov property).
 Can use hash memory.

-Examples: Parenthesizing matrix multiplication, DNA sequence alignment
+E.g., Multiply ABCDE matrices to minimize operations
+  * Each stage is the number of multiplications so far
+  * Don't need to consider exact breakdown of how state was reached.
+E.g., No need to consider A(B(CD)E) instead of A(BCDE).

+E.g., Find best-scoring match between two DNA sequences
+  * Allowed edits are deletion, insertion, and substitution.
+  * Traverse table with sequences along columns and rows

 ## Modeling data